 - use air cushion seat for seat-work so that his little bums can move while he tries to concentrate (We prefer air cushion seat over a balance ball because our boys may be tempted to throw the balls.)

 - include music and movement for warming up, in between activities and wrapping up

 - include exercise before and between activities, while taking note to avoid over-stimulation

 - cycling (Jae, our athletic-boy, cycles for 15 minutes after we send Vee to kindy.
 After that, he happily starts 1-hour of home learning.)

 - star jumps (Vee especially likes doing this during his piano practice, before moving on to the next challenging piece.
 It helps him stay mentally alert for 1-hour practice sessions.)

 I limit the kids’ exposure to screen time that is full of fast-paced cartoons and games, especially before a learning session.
 The hypothesis is this: If the mind gets used to the high speed and stimulation to grab their attention, it makes real-life books and manipulatives seem too slow and boring.
 In short, getting used to fast-paced media could affect attention span.

-(I’m not delving too much into screen-time in this article, probably discuss this further on another day after the launch.)
+(I’m not delving too much into screen-time in this article, probably discuss this further on another day.)

 Similarly, a home practice or learning session shouldn’t be simply high-speed right brain method type of activities.
 Ideally, it should consist of 2 parts — fast-paced and interactive activities such as flashcards & speed-reading, balanced with normal-paced hands-on activities such as working with math cubes.